codewinchester/NiConnect/README.md

 Getting Started <br>
 This is a Next.js project bootstrapped with create-next-app.
 First, run the development server:
-npm run dev/yarn dev/pnpm dev/bun dev
+npm run dev/yarn dev/pnpm dev/bun dev <br>
 Open http://localhost:3000 with your browser to see the result.